This guide is meant to help users understand and resolve common warnings and errors generated by DIRSIG and it’s companion utilities.

 Example

-During the execution of the simulation, the following error is generated:
+During the execution of the simulation, the following (or similar) error is generated:

 NewAtmosphere::updateState: